Paulobar1999/MarketMadness/README.md

 # MarketMadness
-A Stock Market Simulation game
+Market Madness is a stock market simulation game coded in Java utilizing JavaFX.